Salt & Wind Travel

 Imagine this: pristine strips of beach tucked away in hidden seaside alcoves and crystal clear waters as far as the eye can see.
 No, you’re not dreaming — you’re at Sardinia Italy beaches.

-When To Go To Sardinia
+When To Go To Sardinia Italy Beaches

-If you’ve already read through our essential tips before traveling to Italy, then you know that visiting Italy in August can pose some challenges.
+If you’ve read through our essential tips before traveling to Italy, you know that visiting Italy in August can pose some challenges.
 Not only do temperatures soar, but many Italians go on vacation around this time to celebrate Ferragosto.

 Can you still go in August?
 Of course, but months like April, May, and October may be preferable since they fall into Sardinia’s shoulder season — AKA that convenient gap between the high season and winter’s low season.
 You’ll find the weather a bit more unpredictable, and the springtime waters may still feel chilly, but you can still have a great time.

-Best Beaches In Sardinia Italy
+Sardinia Beach Italy

 The Best Sardinia Italy Beaches

-When searching for Sardinia, Italy beaches, most include the word spiaggia (beach) or cala (cove) in the name — making them a bit easier to locate on a map.
+When searching for Sardinia, Italy beaches, most include the word spiaggia (beach) or cala (cove) in the name, making them a bit easier to locate on a map.

 You’ll be able to find some of these glorious beaches with no trouble, although others may be more off-the-beaten-path.
 More remote beaches may require driving on less-maintained roads, some more intense hiking, or you may want to go to the nearest dock in the morning to rent or hire a boat.

 Which part of Sardinia has the best beaches, though?
-We firmly believe you can’t go wrong no matter whether you head north, south, east, or west!
+We firmly believe you can’t go wrong whether you head north, south, east, or west!
 Many northern and eastern parts of the island are more mountainous and have beaches hidden in rocky areas.
 In contrast, the beaches in the south often have wide-open sandy strips, but you will encounter stunning spots everywhere.

 Where to go in Sardinia for Beaches